mcdemarco/the-new-kitchen-cookbook/quick-bread/pumpkinBananaBread.md

 You can use cinnamon and/or nutmeg in place of the spice mix.

 You can replace a half cup of the flour with some other flour.

+You can leave the nuts out of the inside and use most of them as a topping.